CESNET/Nemea/reporters.md

 Each connection can contain the following parameters:

-- id - identifier of a SMTP server
+- id - identifier of an SMTP connection
-- server - (optional) Hostname of SMTP server
+- server - (optional) Hostname of SMTP server, `localhost` is default
-- port - (optional) Port of SMTP server
+- port - (optional) Port of SMTP server, `25` is default
 - key - (optional) Path to key file for TLS
 - chain - (optional) Path to certificate (chain) file for TLS
-- forceSSL - (optional) Boolean value to force SSL connection from the beginning (`False` by default)
+- forceSSL - (optional) Boolean value to force SSL connection from the beginning, `False` is default
-- startTLS - (optional) Boolean value to perform `STARTTLS` (`False` by default)
+- startTLS - (optional) Boolean value to perform `STARTTLS`, `False` is default
-- authuser - (optional) User name for SMTP server requiring authentication
+- user - (optional) User name for SMTP server requiring authentication
-- authpass - (optional) Password for SMTP server requiring authentication
+- pass - (optional) Password for SMTP server requiring authentication

 Warning: Username and password (for authentication) are passed in plain-text so be cautious to use this.